 Charged with renewable electricity, they make an even greater case as a green form of transport.
 It’s easy to find 100% renewable-backed energy tariffs or for businesses to install solar panels for example to charge their electric vehicles.

-Van driving tends to be more stop start than car usage, which benefits electric range, and also means that those hopping out and leaving the ‘engine’ running aren’t doing additional harm by pumping out diesel fumes unnecessarily.
+Commercial electric van driving tends to be more stop-start than car usage, which benefits electric range, and also means that those hopping out and leaving the ‘engine’ running isn’t doing additional harm pumping out diesel fumes unnecessarily.

-An electric motor’s torque is available from zero rpm, helping get loads shifting easier than any internal combustion engine.
+An electric motor’s torque is available from zero rpm, helping to get loads shifted easier than any internal combustion engine.
 Often with a single gear, or as an automatic at the very least, an electric van is easier to drive than many conventional vans, particularly in urban areas.